 If you need more detail, you can also use the "-d21" flag to turn on more debugging.
-For example, sendmail-bt-d21.99 turns on an incredible amount of information; a single word address is probably going to print out several pages worth of information.
+For example, turns on an incredible amount of information; a single word address is probably going to print out several pages worth of information.